survivejs/webpack-book/manuscript/12_Packages.md

 -# Packages

-In this part, you learn to understand npm packaging and related webpack techniques.
+In this part, you will learn to understand npm packaging and related webpack techniques.